 You are looking for a small plastic bottle tied with a string.
 There are A LOT of muggles around, therefore MAXIMUM STEALTH IS REQUIRED.
 Bring your own pen to sign the logbook.
-Note that there is a gate at GZ.
-If it's closed and you approach it from above, you'll need to climb around the gate, adding a star to the terrain rating.
+A small climb is required.

 This cache is part of the Jerusalem’s Gates Series.
 Don't forget to find the clue at this location, so to solve for the location of the final cache.